Cyclone Sidr: Disaster response

 Cyclone Sidr slammed the highly vulnerable low lying densely populated coastal areas of Bangladesh with heavy rain, winds of up to 120 mph, and a storm surge.
 Sidr may be the strongest cyclone to hit the country since a cyclone killed over 143,000 Bangladeshis in 1991.

-Although, the death from Sidr number in the thousands but damage to homes, crops and livelihoods could be extensive and were reportedly worst.
+Although, the deaths from Sidr number in the thousands but damage to homes, crops and livelihoods could be extensive and were reportedly worst.
 Effective early warning, cyclone shelters and disaster relief measure implementations helped reduce the death toll.
 Under a Cyclone Preparedness Program, volunteers evacuated at least 600,000 Bangladeshis in the path of the storm.
 Many are housed in 1,800 multipurpose disaster shelters built along the coast.
 Relief organizations distributed seven-day emergency disaster kits of food, blankets and clothing for evacuated families.

 Since 1991, the donor community, including the US and EC, has supported disaster-preparedness to mitigate the impact of tropical storms and improve post-disaster relief and reconstruction.
 Cyclone walls planted within trees are in place to protect vulnerable areas from storm surges.
 Disaster shelters on stilts housing refugees plus early warning systems and timely evacuations appear to have greatly reduced the fatalities from Sidr.
-It killed around 15,000 people, the highest number since a cyclone killed nearly 140,000 in the region in 1991.
+It killed around 15,000 people, the highest number since a cyclone killed roughly 140,000 in the region in 1991.

 With wind velocities of up to 260 km/h, Cyclone Sidr has been named one of the 10 strongest and deadliest cyclones to strike the region of Bangladesh between 1876 and 2010.